 - Full-stack development is a mix of both backend and frontend development work.
 That mix is not all things in the backend + all things in frontend.
 It's a selective mix depending on the task.

-- A task will qualify as a full-stack work when it involves things like adding a field to a database table, writing backend code and changing frontend form and logic to deliver this new feature.
+- A task will qualify as a full-stack work when it involves things like adding a field to a database table, writing backend code, and changing frontend form and logic to deliver this new feature.

-- Being able to execute a full-stack task means knowing both the sides of the stack to the point that it can be carried out.
+- Being able to execute a full-stack task means knowing both sides of the stack to the point that it can be carried out.
 It will be great to consult more experienced team members to see if anything can be improved.

 The term "full-stack developer" seems over demanding to me, I have met a couple of people who are real full-stack developers, they are mythical.
 Still, most of the software engineers I know "can" do full-stack tasks but identify themselves more as a backend or frontend engineer.

 Typescript is exploding in popularity which can be used in both backend and frontend.
+If you are looking to hire full-stack developers follow this full-stack hiring guide by Toptal.
+You can also try Full-stack development bootcamp too.

 Super stack development #